Kunleiky/A-B-Testing/README.md

 # A-B-Testing
-This is a project carroed out on A/B Testing using Python
+This is a project carried out on A/B Testing using Python